 King of Birds, Eagle Tibetan Garuda Thangka Digital Print

 The Tibetan Garuda, a mythical semi-divine creature, is regarded as the king of birds in Buddhism.
 They belong to one of the eight classes of Aṣṭagatyaḥ or nonhuman beings.
-This thangka print of the Aṣṭagatyaḥ depicts an eagle head, human-like bodied Garuda holding two snakes in each hand and spreading its wing.
-The Garuda represents spiritual energy that devours snakes, symbolizing jealousy and hatred.
+This thangka print of the Aṣṭagatyaḥ depicts an eagle-headed, human-like bodied Garuda holding two snakes in each hand and spreading its wings.
+The Garuda represents spiritual energy that devours snakes, symbolizing the destruction of jealousy and hatred.

 This thangka print of the Garuda is a perfect gift for any devotee like yourself to rid yourself of negative emotions.